christian-schw/spa-e-commerce-pokemon/README.md

 I opted for the tech stack for the following reasons:<br>
 <br>
 `Programming Language: Python` - Already completed many projects with Python.<br>
-I didn't know any other backend language at the time (apart from JavaScript, but I'm not familiar with backend frameworks or ABAP - but that's only for SAP).<br>
+I didn't know any other backend language at the time.<br>
+I could use JavaScript, but I don't know the backend frameworks.<br>
+I know ABAP too - but that's only for SAP...<br>
 <br>
 `Linting: PyLint` - Linting tools offer a crucial benefit in error prevention by identifying issues as they are created, even before code execution.<br>
 This significantly improves code reliability and reduces likelihood of issues ever turning into bugs.<br>
-I have used PyLint several times and am quite happy with it.<br>
+I have used PyLint several times and I am quite happy with it.<br>
 <br>
 `Web Framework: Flask` - Already completed projects with Flask.<br>
 I opted for it (and against Django, for example) because Flask is more suitable for smaller use cases and I don't have the time to build a huge backend anyway.<br>